bleonardb3/TR_POT_06-03-2021/Lab-4/README.md

 Upon completing the lab, you will learn how to:

+1. Add a notebook to a Watson Studio project
-1. load a Tensorflow trained model
+2. Load a Tensorflow trained model
-1. create an ART classifier object using the loaded model
+3. Create an ART classifier object using the loaded model
-1. perfom an adversarial attack
+4. Perfom an adversarial attack
-1. perfom a defense to make sure manipulated images can still be classified correctly
+5. Perfom a defense to make sure manipulated images can still be classified correctly

 ### Step 1.
 Please click on the link below to download the instructions to your machine.